UMD: A Globally Connected University

 McGill offers a wide range of course offerings to exchange students.
-You can browse for available courses on the McGill course calendar.
 A full-time course load at McGill is considered 12-15 credits per semester.
 Exchange students are not permitted to take more than 15 credits per semester.
 The McGill Incoming Student page has information regarding course load, registration, and restrictions.

 Not all courses are offered each semester.
 You are advised to check the semester availability of courses based on the current academic year.
 Some courses at McGill are restricted including research project and thesis courses and special topics courses.
 If a course is only open to degree seeking students it will be noted in the course calendar.

 - Music - Fall semester only.
 Must be a declared music major at UMD.
 Certain course restrictions apply and students may be responsible for supplemental fees associated with particular courses.
 Applicants who wish to participate in lessons, ensembles, or other performance classes are required to submit a recorded audition for evaluation.